Join us on June 4 for a 1.5-hour session on keeping your dog’s attention!

 Your dog may not have a 9-to-5, relationship issues or financial worries, but stress in dogs is real, and can have real implications on your dog’s ability to behave appropriately.

 4PawsUniversity has a handy visual guide to Stress Signs in Dogs, which can help you read your dog’s signals before a bark, growl or bite happens.
 Pay particular attention to the avoidance signs.
 These are warning signs that your dog is not enjoying the interaction!
 Think of avoidance as a stop sign.
 When you see it, stop what you are doing and change tactics, or remove your dog from the environment that’s creating the avoidance behavior.
+There is a guide to joint supplements that maybe he might benefit because sometimes your pet may suffer from injuries.
 There are a number of reasons a dog could be avoiding a particular person, dog or other scenario, but in any case it is a signal that should not be ignored.

 If your dog is continually stressed by specific events or situations, behavior modification can help your dog learn to cope with stressful events before a bite, bolt or other unwanted behavior occurs.

 The witching hour: Generally speaking, puppies get especially wound near dusk, or between 6 and 8 p.m., depending on where you live.
 When possible, see to it that your puppy is exercised and pottied before this time, so he or she can rest in the crate with a Kong stuffed with dinner (a high-quality canned food or soaked kibble) and frozen.